pomas/vault/README.md

 **Protocol**

+{nasledujici vetu nedavam, nevim co je lake client a o jakejch zpravach mluvis}
 Communication with this component is done through lake client and no messages originates from this service, only atomic replies.

-*Component knows following commands*
+*Component accepts following commands*

-* Ask account about its current state
+* Ask account about its current state {je tohle stav nebo zustatek?}
 * Create account
 * Promise blockation of amount
 * Commit blockation of amount